 A certain percentage of returned merchandise must be discounted or discarded in order to sell it.
 For example, out-of-season clothing may go directly to the sale rack after being returned, while returned lingerie apparel may be discarded for health reasons.
 The retailer also must spend time restocking, which is time an associate could be spending with a consumer on a new sale.

 By reducing fraud and abuse, retailers will also be able to reduce internal employee theft and shoplifting.

-TRE provides an electronic alternative to manually recording a consumer’s driver’s license number, thus providing stronger protection against identity theft than paper-based systems used by many retailers.
-In a paper-based system, consumer’s sensitive information is recorded by the clerk and left at the counter or in the control of store-level associates.
+In regions where IDs are collected, TRE provides an electronic alternative to manually recording a consumer’s ID number, thus providing stronger protection against identity theft than paper-based systems used by many retailers.
+In a paper-based system, consumers’ sensitive information is recorded by the clerk and left at the counter or in the control of store-level associates.
 With TRE, no information is ever stored in the store or on the terminal and the store level associates have no access to the data.
 Once the information is scanned, it is encrypted and sent to TRE’s state-of-the-art data center.

 Its decision engine is objective and based solely on the consumer’s transactions and no other factors and/or human-based decisions.
 Through the use complex mathematical algorithms, TRE is able to specifically identify and warn or deny only those consumers―approximately 1 percent of all returners―that are exhibiting patterns of fraudulent or abusive behavior.

 Retailers that use the TRE service post signs to inform consumers of their use of the technology.

 No. Although sharing consumer data among retailers is well-established for practices such as check and charge authorization, the system does not share consumer data among retailers when authorizing return transactions.